APM-Reports/lead-data-analysis/README.md

 ## What's Here?
 APM Reports analyzed thousands of individual lead tests and hundreds of system-wide lead levels from two sources to investigate the impact of relying on first-liter sampling in lead regulations.
 We gathered state-wide sampling data in Michigan and sampling data from 650 homes in Chicago, IL and found that lead levels are sometimes two to three times higher when water from deeper in the plumbing is tested.

 The raw data is in `data/source` and the cleaned data is in `data/processed`.
 The notebooks used for analysis are in `notebooks`.
+You can view the Chicago analysis [here](https://nbviewer.jupyter.org/github/APM-Reports/lead-data-analysis/blob/master/notebooks/chicago_data_analysis.ipynb) and the Michigan analysis [here](https://nbviewer.jupyter.org/github/APM-Reports/lead-data-analysis/blob/master/notebooks/MI_LCR_testing_data.ipynb)

 ## Analysis